TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 You should vet your caterers a little.
 Ask any event coordinators for your venue if they have recommended, reliable companies.
 Read reviews, caterers will always over deliver.
 If you say you are hosting a party for 20 people, usually you get food for 23.
 For every 10 people you have attending, only ask for food for 9.
 So you have 20 people coming, buy for 18.

 You should ask your attendees to [communicate](#Communicate) with you incase they have special dietary restrictions.
 Typically you don't have to worry about Gluten free, Vegan, allergies, etc, unless someone lets you know.
-You should, make them feel comfortable to speak up, but try to get that weeks in advance.
+You should, make them feel comfortable to speak up, but try to get that info in advance.

-## Rooms
+## Conference Rooms

 You are going to have to figure out which rooms you are in.
 Round rooms are great for round table discussions, rectangles are great for speaking.
 Not to say you need to pick one or the other.
 However you should consider U shaped seating for presentations, and oval, or circular for talks.
 If you plan on letting people have beverages, consider having tables in the room with some drinks.
 You should clearly mark, or let people know where the bathrooms are.